sequentech/iam/README.md

 * email (required for a minimum version)

 Provides authentication by sending a custom email for a set of users.
-It adds the entry point for email-sending "POST /email-link/send-mail"

 * sms

 Provides authentication using an SMS code.
-It adds the entry point for SMS-code verification "POST /sms-code/verify".

 .....